Carry On (franchise): Background

-The cast were poorly paid—around £5,000 per film for a principal performer.
+The cast were poorly paid—usually £5,000 per film for the principal male performers (Sid James and Kenneth Williams), female leads earned less, between £2,000 to £3,000.
 In his diaries Kenneth Williams lamented this, and criticised several of the movies despite his declared fondness for the series as a whole.
 Peter Rogers, the series' producer, acknowledged: "Kenneth was worth taking care of, because while he cost very little [...] he made a very great deal of money for the franchise."
+Phil Silvers was cast in Follow That Camel, partly to raise the franchise profile in the US, and was paid £40,000, far in excess of any of the regular actors.

 Cast

 The Carry On series includes a broad cast across the films and other adaptations.
 The regular core ensemble cast was made up of Sid James, Kenneth Williams, Charles Hawtrey, Joan Sims, Kenneth Connor, Peter Butterworth, Hattie Jacques, Bernard Bresslaw, Barbara Windsor, Jim Dale, Patsy Rowlands, Jack Douglas and Terry Scott.